 Most of the households in the cities are equipped with conventional geysers.
 However, an increasing number of eco-conscious & wallet-conscious households are installing solar hot water systems on their rooftops.

 While solar hot water systems use very little electricity and are a much better solution in terms of reducing footprints on the environment, does it make sense all the time under all scenarios?
+Is a Solar Water Heater worth It?
 How do we measure?

 One way of comparing these two systems is doing a life cycle analysis with the cost.